LinkedIn recently admitted its intention to influence Recruitment

-I understand why doctors are concerned but there are some well established rules of social media for staying out of trouble.
+I understand why doctors are concerned about social media, but there are some well-established rules for staying out of trouble.
 Here are a few starting points:

 - Think before you write - once it is out there you can't bring it back

 - Manage your own reputation - before others manage it for you

 - Don't be afraid to appear human - there is plenty of evidence that litigation risk diminishes if the patient knows and likes the doctor

 - Understand privacy settings - before you say anything in public understand who will see it

 - Protect the confidentiality of others - that includes patients, colleagues, and employers

 - Start slow and build consistently as your confidence grows - like all things new it is scary but worth persisting